How to build a great workplace culture through transparency

 And that’s it.
 That’s as complex as it needs to be.
 Then our job on the people team is to ask ourselves how we help our colleagues be that every day.

-Engage, listen, act
+Engage, listen, and act

-Improving culture is simple yet so many get it spectacularly wrong.
+Improving workplace culture is simple yet so many get it spectacularly wrong.
 It's about three things: engage, listen, and act.

 Far too many people focus on doing just one or two of those things.
 But you must do all three if you want change that lasts.
 For example, many businesses still run annual engagement surveys.
 Then see some negative feedback and bury their heads.
 Or some executive will decide what new people-focussed initiative should be launched without any data to back it up.